Enough Already, Boorish Photo Purveyor

 Did you notice how each option was worse than it’s predecessor?

 Note: in the old days you could dissuade fellow passengers from engaging you by fondling a blood stained machete, and repeatedly mumbling about your manifesto.
 Now you can’t even bring your machete on the plane, bloodstained or otherwise.
-Now you can’t do anything on a plane.
-Thanks for nothing terrorists.
+You can’t do anything on a plane anymore; thanks for nothing terrorists.
 When you’re done being waterboarded, I’ve got some baby pictures for you.

 Retaliation is the only solution.
 The next time someone asks me if I want to see pictures of their child, I’ll respond: “yes, but first you must see the 500 photos I have of my pet Sea-Monkeys; they’re so precious.”